ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-february-2025.md

 ![chart-Avg-Total-Earnings-per-Node](/uploads/chart-Avg-Total-Earnings-per-Node-February-2025.png)

 The average earnings per active staking node increased to 4.19 xBZZ, a 2.2% rise from January’s 4.10 xBZZ.
-This minor increase further a stabilization in trends compared with the volatility of previous months.
+This minor increase further indicates a stabilization in trends compared with the volatility of previous months.

 ## Total Active Staking Nodes by Month